rails/rails/guides/source/action_mailer_basics.md

 #### Calling the Mailer

 Mailers are really just another way to render a view.
-Instead of rendering a view and sending it over the HTTP protocol, they are just sending it out through the email protocols instead.
-Due to this, it makes sense to just have your controller tell the Mailer to send an email when a user is successfully created.
+Instead of rendering a view and sending it over the HTTP protocol, they are sending it out through the email protocols instead.
+Due to this, it makes sense to have your controller tell the Mailer to send an email when a user is successfully created.

 Setting this up is simple.

-First, let's create a simple `User` scaffold:
+First, let's create a `User` scaffold:

 ```bash
 $ bin/rails generate scaffold user name email login
 $ bin/rails db:migrate
 ```

-Now that we have a user model to play with, we will just edit the `app/controllers/users_controller.rb` make it instruct the `UserMailer` to deliver an email to the newly created user by editing the create action and inserting a call to `UserMailer.with(user: @user).welcome_email` right after the user is successfully saved.
+Now that we have a user model to play with, we will edit the `app/controllers/users_controller.rb` file, make it instruct the `UserMailer` to deliver an email to the newly created user by editing the create action and inserting a call to `UserMailer.with(user: @user).welcome_email` right after the user is successfully saved.